t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-get the receive information of all the stakeholder.
+This method returns investment information of all stakeholders. contains the revenue that has been received and revenue that can be extracted.

-该方法返回所有投资者的投资信息, 已经收到的revenue和可以提取的revenue.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### withdraw